Synthetix USDx (USDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Synthetix USDx Historical Price

-According to the latest data gathered on Synthetix USDx live price page, the current price of Synthetix USDx is 0.992485USD.
-The circulating supply of Synthetix USDx(USDX) is 284.85K USDX , giving it a market capitalization of $282.73K.
+According to the latest data gathered on Synthetix USDx live price page, the current price of Synthetix USDx is 0.991693USD.
+The circulating supply of Synthetix USDx(USDX) is 284.57K USDX , giving it a market capitalization of $282.21K.

 The Synthetix USDx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.